 We must do what is right for the public health of our families, our staff and our greater communities,” said Avid4 Adventure CEO Paul Dreyer.
 “Through proactive policies and procedures and following the guidelines put forth by the American Camp Association and the CDC, we will run camps that appropriately control and minimize the exposure and spread of COVID-19 and still allow for a positive outdoor experience.”

-The completely virtual is a digitally-interactive experience consisting of yoga classes, outdoor skill instruction and camp games.
-Avid4 also offers a range of and customized programs with just up to four kids you know — so there is something for everyone.
-Additionally, they are happy to announce that their in Colorado and California will go on uninterrupted due to their inherent social distancing.
+The completely virtual Online Camp is a digitally-interactive experience consisting of yoga classes, outdoor skill instruction and camp games.
+Avid4 also offers a range of Small Group Adventures and customized Camp at Home programs with just up to four kids you know — so there is something for everyone.
+Additionally, they are happy to announce that their Expedition Camps in Colorado and California will go on uninterrupted due to their inherent social distancing.
 Avid4 operates in Portland and Bend, Oregon, Seattle and Bellevue, Washington, along Colorado’s Front Range and in the San Francisco Bay Area.

 Eldorado Summer Camp